 At the end of the day, we want to preserve healthy, intimate relationships with our children into adulthood, while also giving them correct guidance during childhood.
 I believe that a good way to do this is by engaging cooperation rather than by hitting or punishing.
 Some would argue that this dilutes authority, but that hasn’t been my experience.
 It has been my ability to take responsibility as a parent, not harsh discipline, that has given me authority with my children.
 Harsh discipline produces compliance based on fear, which is not as enduring as voluntary cooperation based on affection.

-Peggy O’Mara founded Mothering.com in 1995 and was its editor-in chief until 2012.
-She was the editor and publisher of Mothering Magazine from 1980 to 2011.
-The author of Having a Baby Naturally; Natural Family Living; The Way Back Home; and A Quiet Place, Peggy has conducted workshops at Omega Institute, Esalen, La Leche League, and Bioneers.
-She is the mother of four and grandmother of three..
+About Peggy O’Mara.
+I am an independent journalist who edits and publishes peggyomara.com.
+I was the editor and publisher of Mothering Magazine for over 30 years and founded Mothering.com in 1995.
+My books include Having a Baby Naturally, Natural Family Living, The Way Back Homeand A Quiet Place.
+Ihave conducted workshops at Omega Institute, Esalen, La Leche League, and Bioneers.
+I am the mother of four and grandmother of three.
+Please check out my email newsletter with free tips on parenting, activism, and healthy living.